Advanced Bible Quiz about Bible Characters.

 -

-Which apostle preferred an X-shaped cross to a traditional T-shaped cross?
+Which apostle did they crucify on an X-shaped cross instead of a traditional cross?

 a.
 Paul.